heavymetalavo/craft-aialttext/README.md

 ## 📋 Requirements

+This plugin requires:
-This plugin requires Craft CMS 5.0.0 or later, and PHP 8.2 or later.
+- Craft CMS 5.0.0 or later
+- PHP 8.2 or later
+- An OpenAI API key

 ## 📥 Installation